Jual-in/jualin-api-model-ml/README.md

  Use this url address : https://jualin-ml-umkm-service-yx5zrdv2ka-et.a.run.app/predict

  ## 📌 Note
  - For machine learning models, you can download the model in the Jualin-Machine-Learning repository.
-And create a model folder in the API directory to store the downloaded model files
+And create a model folder in the API directory to store the downloaded model files.
+ - After cloning the repository, don't forget to create `images` and `model` folders